ThomasLatham/tlb-app/README.md

 ### `src/contentRetrieval`

-If `src/content` is the database of the app, then this directory is the API.
+If `src/content` is the database of the app, then this directory is like the API (in a way, since everything that consumes the data returned from here still gets rendered on the server anyway).
 Retrieving portfolio items is fairly straightforward, since our use-case is only ever getting all of them, but post retrieval is a bit more involved, since sometimes we only want the frontmatter or a filtered subset of the posts.

+If I ever move away from using GitHub as my CMS and instead set up a separate back end to serve data from a database, then this directory will probably hold all the functions for hitting that API for reusability purposes.

+### `src/ducks`

+The code for managing application state via the [Redux ducks pattern](https://github.com/erikras/ducks-modular-redux).
+Right now the only application state we're managing is the `userPreferences` slice with the `useDarkMode` state and `toggleUseDarkMode`

+reducer.

+### `src/interfaces`

+Any TypeScript interfaces that get reused.

+### `src/pages`

 ## Use This Code as a Template for Your Own Blog